syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Model-Window-Popup.md

 # Modal Window Pop-up

-You can use pop-up layout as model window by using the built-in Close icon and the [SfPopupLayout.StaysOpen](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~StaysOpenProperty.html) property prevents interaction with your application until you close the window.
+You can use pop-up layout as modal window by using the built-in Close icon and the [SfPopupLayout.StaysOpen](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~StaysOpenProperty.html) property prevents interaction with your application until you close the window.

 `Modal`: Modal Window will load under the parent window surrounded by the overlay which prevents you to click anywhere else on screen apart from the content of the modal.

 Modal does not require any action to open.
 It opens in the same window and gives callbacks when closing or opening the window.

 Refer to the following code example in which the pop-up will close only if you click on Close icon.

-## Displaying pop-up when the SfPopupLayout is set as root view

 {% highlight xaml %}
 <?xml version="1.0" encoding="utf-8" ?>